Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: Data availability

 \section{Data availability}

 \desc version 13.0 was used for the results in this work.
-Data which includes \gls{MLP} parameters $\pmb{\nu}$ is provided at ZENODO, including scripts that use those weights to regenerate the plots of this work.
+Data, which includes \gls{MLP} parameters $\pmb{\nu}$, is provided at https://doi.org/10.5281/zenodo.17360265, including scripts that use trained $\pmb{\nu}$ to regenerate the plots of this work.